wezoalves/wp-api-custom/README.md

 # Recipes API Plugin

-**Version:** 1.0.0
+**Version:** 1.0.1
 **Author:** Weslley Alves
 **License:** GPL-2.0-or-later

 ## Description

-The **Recipes API** plugin allows adding a custom meta box to the "Recipes" Custom Post Type (CPT) to select which sites the entries will be available on.
-Additionally, the plugin creates a REST API endpoint that returns the entries filtered based on the selected sites and categories.
-Access to the endpoint is secured via WordPress application passwords.
+The **Recipes API** plugin provides tools to manage and expose a custom "Recipes" Custom Post Type (CPT) via a REST API.
+The plugin adds custom meta boxes to the "Recipes" CPT, allowing you to specify which sites the entries will be available on.
+It also creates a REST API endpoint that returns the entries filtered based on selected sites, categories, and tags.
+The endpoint is protected via WordPress application passwords to ensure secure access.

 ## Features

 - Adds a meta box to the "Recipes" CPT to select available sites.
 - Creates an admin screen to manage the available sites.
-- REST API endpoint to list "Recipes" CPT entries filtered based on selected sites and categories.
+- REST API endpoint to list "Recipes" CPT entries filtered based on selected sites, categories, and tags.
 - Endpoint protection using WordPress application passwords.
-- Supports filtering by multiple categories with `AND` or `OR` relation.
+- Supports filtering by multiple categories and tags with `AND` or `OR` relations.
 - Supports pagination to control the number of results returned.

 ## Requirements